josepato87/patternMatching/README.md

 For mitigate this problem, an upgrade to the code would be to group the patterns by their length, and then by wildcard quantity.

-Using a "Trie" tree can increase the performance of the program with lots of paths and patterns.
+Using a "Trie" tree can increase the performance of the program with lots of paths and patterns data.